lanzhou-psy/freesurfer_T1_processing/README.md

 # freesurfer_T1_processing
-This repository contains Python scripts to process T1-weighted MRI data into morphometry outputs using FreeSurfer’s recon-all .
+This repository contains Python scripts to process T1-weighted MRI data into morphometry outputs using FreeSurfer’s recon-all.
 The main script automates batch processing of .nii and .nii.gz files in a given folder, handling FreeSurfer subject directory creation, overwrite options, and multithreading.

 ## Features